wagiminator/AVR-Development-Boards/ATmega4808_DevBoard/readme.md

 # ATmega4808 Development Board
 Development board for the new ATmega4808 series with integrated USB-to-serial converter, 32.768 kHz crystal for the RTC, 3.3V voltage regulator, support for bootloader and Arduino IDE.
+Due to a similar pinout, the board also works with the new AVR DA/DB family of microcontrollers.

 # Features of the megaAVR
 The ATmega4808 microcontrollers are part of the megaAVR 0-series, which uses the AVR processor with hardware multiplier running at up to 20 MHz from the internal calibrated oscillator.
 The series uses the latest technologies from Microchip with a flexible and low-power architecture, including Event System and SleepWalking, accurate analog features, and advanced peripherals.